hyperter96/gitlab-operator/doc/certified_images.md

+---
+stage: Systems
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
+---

 # RedHat-certified images

 The following table lists the images that the GitLab Operator deploys.
 The table includes links to the